 Remote Area Power Systems (RAPS)

-Remote Area Power Systems (RAPS), or Off-Grid energy, are what its all about at Saltwater Solar.
+Remote Area Power Systems - Off-Grid energy - are what its all about at Saltwater Solar.
 This is our main area of interest and expertise.
 We have been helping farmers, tree-changers, remote communities, mountain villages and fringe dwellers meet their energy needs since 2007.
 Technology has changed a fair bit, but the requirement to match energy consumption with energy production, and the need for reliability and user-friendliness, remain the same.
 Off-grid system owners are also power-station operators - whether they like it or not - and it is a high priority to make sure they have the knowledge and confidence to play this role.
 It is not that hard.
 Saltwater Solar selects components that last for years and are easy to use, and provides appropriate training and ongoing mentoring to keep your power supply operating without hiccups - and without callouts.

 Where to start